dnsimple/dnsimple-support/content/articles/consul-integration.md

 ---
-meta: How to use DNSimple's Consul NIA Integration to automate DNS management via Network Infrastructure Automation (NIA)
 title: Consul Integration
 excerpt: How to use DNSimple's Consul NIA Integration to automate DNS management via Network Infrastructure Automation (NIA)
 categories: